Students Majoring in Political Science

 Political Science Major Advising

 - If you are a transfer student interested in majoring in political science, you must meet with a faculty member whose areas of expertise most closely match your own interests and goals.

-Contact the Political Science Department and schedule a meeting with the Department Chair, Dr. Kurt Cline, for the following needs:
+Contact the Political Science Department and schedule a meeting with the Department Chair, Dr. Melanie Ram, for the following needs: